sec-o-simple/sec-o-simple/README.md

 Built artifacts are output to the production directory (e.g., `dist`).
 Preview locally with the provided script.

 ## Developing

-This section describes how developers contribute and work on the codebase.

 ### Local Development Setup